aeternity/protocol/node/api/channels_api_usage.md

 expected to close the connection instead.
 Then it can be reopened with a different set of opening arguments.

-The request for cancling an update is the same, no matter if the canceled update is triggered by the other party or not.
+The request for cancelling an update is the same, no matter if the canceled update is triggered by the other party or not.

 When there is a pending udpate, waiting for the client to approve, one can